 There are several different MARTA schedules to view when planning your trip or while on the go.
 Real-time information is available for both trains and buses, and set schedules are also available for rail lines, rail stations and bus routes.
 See below to learn about how and when to use each schedule.

 Note that if you are planning to ride the train on weekdays, in most cases you don’t need to look up a schedule, just arrive at a train station and wait on the next train.
+However, you’ll want to check holiday schedules and weekend schedules as train frequency is usually 20 minutes, so best to avoid any long waits on the train platform if possible!

 Download the MARTA on the Go App for the next arriving trains and real-time bus locations on a map.